akbarrafiey/fa25-ml6923/README.md

 ## How to get started:
 - Read the [syllabus](syllabus.md).
-- Join our [Ed Discussion](#) message board and [Gradescope](https://www.gradescope.com/courses/959935) with the email invitations you received earlier this week.
-If you didn’t receive an email, you can use the access code G3NXW3 for Gradescope.
+- Join our [Ed Discussion](https://edstem.org/us/courses/81572/discussion) message board and [Gradescope](https://www.gradescope.com/courses/1079943) with the email invitations you received earlier this week.
+If you didn’t receive an email, you can use the access code ZY45E2 for Gradescope.
 For Ed Discussion, if you didn’t receive an email, please let me know.

 {{  site.modules[0]  }}
+{% comment %}
 {{  site.modules[1]  }}
 {{  site.modules[2]  }}
 {{  site.modules[3]  }}